Tellusant/docs/articles-posts/ex-post-ex-ante-statistical-validation.md

 ---
 #  Ex-post and Ex-ante Validation of Statistical Models

+We summarize and give structure to validation methods in time-dependent forecasts.

 ## Validation Design
 We evaluate model performance using a pseudo out-of-sample holdout framework.
 For each specification, the model is estimated using data available up to a fixed forecast origin (training window of 5–20 years).